Actively Recruiting

 - Significant uncontrolled or unstable disease in any organ system

-- Blood loss or donation over 500 mL within 3 months prior to screening
+- Blood donation or loss over 500 mL within 3 months prior to screening

-- Positive hepatitis B, hepatitis C, or HIV antibody test
+- Positive hepatitis B, hepatitis C, or HIV antibody tests

-- Recent infection requiring antibiotics within 56 days prior to Day 1
+- Infection requiring antibiotic therapy within 56 days prior to Day 1

-- Use of systemic antibiotics over 2 months in past year
+- Use of systemic antibiotics for more than 2 months in the past year

-- Use of oral/systemic immunomodulatory or immunosuppressive medication within 28 days prior to Day 1
+- Use of immunomodulatory or immunosuppressive medications within 28 days prior to Day 1 if judged interfering

 - Treatment with omalizumab within 120 days prior to Day 1

-- Pregnancy, breastfeeding, or intending to become pregnant
+- Pregnant, breastfeeding, or intending to become pregnant

 - Current significant skin conditions other than CIndU or CSU